Table of Contents Hide

 You can easily remove your Invisalign trays.
 There is no attachment and no retention other than your aligner sitting on your teeth.
-It is a huge step and favored by anyone who can’t take a fixed braces being in their mouth all the time.
+It is a huge step and favored by anyone who can’t take fixed braces being in their mouth all the time.

 An important tip: Invisalign clear aligners are snapped out easily and put back over your teeth, but it doesn’t mean that you skip wearing the aligner.
-Remove your Invisalign during eating, brushing, flossing.
+Remove your Invisalign during eating, brushing, and flossing.
 And don’t forget to snap them over your teeth as soon as possible.
 Remember the daily hours you need to have the aligners on.

 - Invisible and aesthetics

-One big advantage of Invisalign that is generating the headlines is its invisibility and having a clear-colored plastic shape.
+One big advantage of Invisalign that is generating the headlines is its invisibility and clear-colored plastic shape.
 You go along with your social activities and your daily communication with others without any fears.

 - Easy mouth cleaning and maintenance care